AYUSHs799/es335-assignment1/README.md

 #### NOTE :
 1. To obtain API key go to the GroqCloud Developer Console at https://console.groq.com/login.
 Follow the Quickstart guide to obtain your API key.
 2. ***DO NOT share your API key with anyone or make it public or upload it to any public repository such as for this assignment.
 If the key is found in the code, you will be penalized with a <u>0.5 marks deduction</u>.***
+3. It is advised to either write a markdown file (.md) or use a Python notebook (.ipynb) to demonstrate your reasoning, results and findings.

 ## Decision Tree Implementation [5 marks]